 “At that time the house was considered novel.
 It had 8 rooms, a butler’s pantry, a sun porch, one and a half baths and two unfinished rooms in the basement with a laundry chute from the second floor.
 Between the living room, dining room and library were sliding doors and the walls were of red plush cloth.
 Each room had an intercom connected to the kitchen and the house was supplied with both a gas line and complete electrical wiring ready to be hooked up when the city’s electrical lines were installed.”

-In 1915, his son met and married Estella Youngberg, and they remained in the house while the rest of the family moved to a home on Bancroft, across from the University.
+In 1915, Clarence met and married Estella Youngberg, and they remained in the house while the rest of the family moved to a home on Bancroft, across from the University.
 The streets were changed and that house no longer exists, but it was just a few short blocks from the City Hall.
-At one point, John even travelled far North to work on the Great Highway project in Alaska.
 During that time, Phil Horan, the son of John’s sister, Margaret, came to stay.
 He applied for work at the local shipyard and registered, as required, for service during the first world war.
 Unfortunately, he has serious issues vaguely referred to by his cousin Dortha that included emotional outbursts and trashed rooms.
 When John returned home, Phil was sent back East immediately.

 The girls attended Berkeley High, with both Ruth and Mabel graduating.
 All appeared to have spent a little time at business school and joined the workforce soon after.
 Mabel and Dortha would quickly find work with the city government, jobs they kept for their entire careers.
 Even Ruth, after working for years for a lawyer, finished as a Deputy Clerk for the area.